Nitrokey/nitrokey-documentation/nethsm/pkcs11/nginx.rst

 Nginx
 =====

-Nginx doesn't directly support PKCS#11 modules, but you can use the OpenSSL engine to use the PKCS#11 module.
+Because Nginx doesn't directly support PKCS#11 modules, we use OpenSSL engine with our PKCS#11 module.

 The certificate file has to be on the disk but the private key can be used from the NetHSM.

 An example is available in the `nethsm-pkcs11 repository <https://github.com/Nitrokey/nethsm-pkcs11/tree/main/container/nginx>`__ under container/nginx.

-OpenSSL configuration
+OpenSSL Configuration
 ---------------------

 .. code-block:: ini